-A11: No, as long as you or your dependants show e-CSC when seeking outpatient medical treatment, you will enjoy the benefits of not paying your medical bills upfront.
-We will settle your bill first and then deduct your share from your monthly pension (if any), or your bank account through Inter-Bank GIRO.
+A11: No, as long as you or your dependants show e-CSC when seeking outpatient medical treatment, you will enjoy the convenience of not paying your medical bills upfront.
+We will settle your bill first and then deduct your share of the co-payment from your monthly pension (if any), or your bank account through Inter-Bank GIRO.